Tuesday, November 19, 2024

 Artist Charles Hill's rendering of "Black Tooth Pond" (a.k.a.
 Lester Pond), as it appeared in the 1970s/1980s

 My new novel, The House at Black Tooth Pond, is scheduled for release by Macabre Ink (the horror imprint of Crossroad Press) on February 11, 2025.
-The ebook is up for pre-order here; the paperback and audiobook will be available on release day.
+The ebook and paperback editions are now up for pre-order here.
 Just for shits and giggles, I thought I'd write up a little missive about the novel's setting.
 Also note that the novel is an expansion of my short story of the same title, which recently appeared in the anthology Shunned Houses, edited by Katherine Kerestman and S.T.
 Joshi.

 The World of Black Tooth Pond